The 12 Best Ski Resorts in Japan 2022

 Ryuoo Ski Park is a ski resort that is famous for its area of powder snow where you can gaze out onto a sea of clouds and beautiful sunsets.

-It has one of the biggest ropeways in the world with a maximum capacity of 166 people.
-Using the ropeway, you can get up to the peak of 1,770 meters.
+It has one of the biggest ropeways in the world, with a maximum capacity of 166 people.
+The ropeway can be used to reach a peak of 1,770 meters.

 Because the altitude is very high, the snow quality is also very good.
 At Ryuoo Ski Park, you can experience high-quality powder snow that is guaranteed to be a fun time to ski on.